Menu

 →DST(Double Stack Train)

-A person who actually performs an inspection in the inspection business.
+The person who actually performs the metric in the metric business.
 It is also called a checker.

-It generally refers to fares and fares, but may refer to fare chronology.
+Generally, it refers to fares and fees, but may refer to the fare chronology.

-You can't run on your own without a promotional organization.
+You can't run on your own without a promotion organization.

-Oil tanker.
-A ship whose hull is a tank structure for sprinkling crude oil, heavy oil, gasoline, etc. Oil tankers (oil), clean tankers (gasoline and light oil), chemical tankers (liquid chemical products), LNG, LPG tankers (natural gas, propane gas) and others.
+An oil tanker.
+Ships with a tank structure to scatter crude oil, heavy oil, gasoline, etc. Oil tankers (oil), clean tankers (gasoline, light oil), chemical tankers (liquid chemicals), LNG, LPG tankers (natural gas, propane gas), etc.

 Tank container

-Containers equipped with tanks for transporting liquid freight, such as food, oils and chemicals.
+Containers with tanks for transporting liquid cargo such as food, oils and chemicals.

-Refers to the ability of a ship to navigate safely in response to the normal danger expected in the area where it will be sailed.
-The Ship Safety Act, the Seafarers Act, and the Commercial Code, etc. stipulate the obligation to maintain shipowners and captains to maintain sustainability.
+The ability of a vessel to sail safely in response to the usual dangers expected in the area where it will be sailed.
+The Ship Safety Act, the Seafarers Act, the Commercial Code, etc. stipulate the obligations of shipowners and captains to maintain their complicity.

-Liner allocation of liner that invests and operates independently without any partnership with other companies.
-Quick decisions and flexible ship allocations.
-Consortium, Space Charters, Slot charter
+A type of liner that invests and operates independently without partnering with any other company.
+Quick decision and flexible ship allocation.
+(Anti) Joint ship allocation (consortium), space charter, slot charter

 Port and Harbor Bureau General Affairs Department General Affairs Division